AfrodCZ/ToDoList/README.md

 - Set deadlines and priorities
 - View all tasks
 - Mark tasks as done
-- Save tasks to SQLite
+- Save tasks to SQLite - in progess
 - Export tasks to CSV
 - Includes a simple API for frontend